Find an Heroin addiction treatment and rehab program that matches your recovery goals.

 Patients in our medication-assisted treatment program for heroin addiction work with our doctor and psychiatrist to create a medication regimen.
 Patients are treated with anti-craving, non-addictive medications that can help support them in early recovery.

-Signs of Heroin Use and Addiction
+Signs of Heroin Use & Addiction

 Symptoms of heroin addiction include uncontrollable cravings and the inability to stop opioid use even though it causes adverse effects on personal and family relationships, finances, or other essential elements of life.
 Signs that someone has used heroin include shortness of breath, dry mouth, small pupils, disorientation, cycles of alertness and suddenly nodding off, and sudden changes in behavior.